react-window vs react-virtualized vs react-list vs react-tiny-virtual-list vs react-infinite

 • react-infinite:

-Choose react-infinite if you need a simple solution for infinite scrolling with minimal setup.
-It is ideal for applications where you want to load more items as the user scrolls down, without the need for complex configurations.
+Choose react-infinite if you need a simple solution for infinite scrolling with support for loading more items as the user scrolls.
+It is easy to integrate and works well for lists where you can fetch data in chunks.

 README for react-window